 The Department of History, Miranda House, began its journey in the year 1948.
 A single-member department for the first batch of history enthusiasts, the faculty strength is now a round dozen.
 The history curriculum addresses issues of change and continuity through a study of human evolution, cultural patterns, political trends, gender and environment, besides intensive focus on the histories of India and of different parts of the world.
 Students are introduced to reading texts and sources in the form of manuscripts, inscriptions, coins and artefacts.
 A training in comprehensive, critical and analytical understanding of the discipline equips our students to make career choices in diverse fields.
-Our alumnae have made a mark for themselves in teaching and research, bureaucracy, media, film-making, theatre, performing arts, corporate service and other fields.
+Our alumnae have made a mark for themselves in teaching and research, bureaucracy, media, film-making, theatre, performing arts, corporate sector, public service and other fields.

 All courses taught by the Department of History begin with extensive reading lists.
-Lectures are frequently illustrated with maps, even cartoons, and actual objects like stone tools, old coins and ancient pottery from the private collections of faculty members so that students can get a tangible feel of the materials of study.
+Lectures are frequently substantiated with maps, even cartoons, and actual objects like stone tools, old coins and ancient pottery from the private collections of faculty members so that students can get a tangible feel of the materials of study.
 Tutorial discussions often go beyond the syllabus into interesting matters of historical importance and contemporary concern.
 Screenings of historical films and documentaries go a long way in making the subject both comprehensible and enjoyable.

-Students are introduced to the primary sources of History through an annual visit to the National Museum, besides several excursions to places of historic importance in the national capital region, lead by eminent walk leaders such as Swapna Liddle, Sohail Hashmi and Prof Sunil Kumar.
-In recent years, we have discovered the stories hidden in the crumbling stones of Tughlakabad and the winding by-lanes of Chandni Chowk, and explored the architecture of Fatehpuri Masjid while sampling the delicacies of old Delhi.
+Eminent speakers from different walks of life are invited regularly to address students.
+Besides getting a chance to listen to and interact with renowned historians like Romila Thapar, Kumkum Roy, Uma Chakravarti (who was a faculty member at Miranda House) and innumerable visiting scholars from abroad, our seminars and festivals have also been enriched by talks by India’s first feminist publisher, Urvashi Butalia, and stalwart media person, Ravish Kumar.
+Students are introduced to the primary sources of History through an annual visit to the National Museum, besides several excursions to places of historic importance in the national capital region, led by eminent walk leaders such as Swapna Liddle, Sohail Hashmi and the late Professor Sunil Kumar.
+In recent years, we have discovered the stories hidden in the crumbling stones of Tughlaqabad and the winding by-lanes of Chandni Chowk, and explored the architecture of Fatehpuri Masjid while sampling the delicacies of old Delhi.

 The department takes pride in the two active societies, the heritage walk society, Raahi, and the ‘Discussion Forum’.
 The latter is a fortnightly, student-run event that engages with current issues.
 Raahi has generated unprecedented interest among our students to train themselves to lead historic walks exploring the landmarks and communities that make our capital city of so many pasts.
 Our students have acquired a formidable reputation in the university for their well-curated and exciting walks to different landmark locations every fortnight through the academic year.